All Episodes

 You'd worry that your colleagues and friends might begin to question your astronomical, economic, and mathematical literacy.

-Now now you know how I felt this morning when I read in the Wall Street Journal that my own constitutional law professor, this guy was taught constitutional law by Obama.
+Now, now you know how I felt this morning when I read in the Wall Street Journal that my own constitutional law professor, this guy was taught constitutional law by Obama.

-Now you know how I felt this morning when I read in the Wall Street Journal that my own constitutional law professor had stated that it would be an unprecedented extraordinary step for the court to overturn a law that was passed by a strong majority of a democratically elected Congress.
+Now you know how I felt this morning when I read in the Wall Street Journal that my own constitutional law professor had stated that it would be an unprecedented, extraordinary step for the court to overturn a law that was passed by a strong majority of a democratically elected Congress.

 And he goes on to express his incredulity over this.

-Now Obama did teach constitutional law, but I've looked into this.
+Now, Obama did teach constitutional law, but I've looked into this.

-I found what he taught basically was the 14th Amendment, agitation, community organizer kind of stuff, social justice stuff.
+What he taught basically was the 14th Amendment, agitation, community organizer kind of stuff, social justice stuff, using the Constitution for that.

 He didn't get into.

-He had one specific era, the 14th Amendment is what he focused on as a law professor.
+The 14th Amendment is what he focused on as a law professor.

-Okay, that's that's uh Tom Lambert.
+Okay, that's Tom Lambert.

-Wall Street Journal, best of the web today, the man who knew too little.
+James Taranto, Wall Street Journal, best of the web today.

 We were half joking yesterday.